QuentinRa/blog.quentinra.dev/info/html/index.md

 ## Learn the tags II

-And some basic tags to style a bit your page
+And some basic tags to style a bit your HTML page

 * [Bold](style/b.md) with b
 * [Underline](style/u.md) with u